Find where you can get a

-FOR WOMEN WHO want to Re-enter a technology career
+FOR WOMEN WHO want to Re-enter a

 You may have taken time off from your technology career to start a business, raise young children, volunteer internationally, or explore a different job interest.
 Perhaps you were laid off from a job that used currently unmarketable tech skills.
 After time away from a technical position such as engineering or software development, how can a person break back into the field and get hired?
 This website offers tips and techniques to jump start your job search.